 \section{Related Work}

 \para{Model collapse} is a recently observed phenomenon in large-scale generative text and image models.
-It referred\textemdash in it's earliest form\textemdash to the phenomenon of models performing much worse when trained on their own generated outputs~\cite{shumailov2024ai,peterson2025ai, wang2024bias,alemohammad2023self, feng2024beyond, hataya2023will, dohmatob2025model, martinez2023towards}.
-Theoretical and empirical results from these work show that models, if trained on generated outputs from their prior versions, slowly degrade in performance as generations progress.
+It referred\textemdash in it's earliest form\textemdash to the phenomenon of models performing much worse after generations of training on their own generated outputs~\citep{shumailov2024ai,peterson2025ai, wang2024bias,alemohammad2023self, feng2024beyond, hataya2023will, dohmatob2025model, martinez2023towards}.
+Theoretical and empirical results from these works show that models, if trained on generated outputs from their prior versions, slowly degrade in performance as generations progress.
 One way this manifests is in models forgetting the tails of their original (real) training data, since generated content tends not to contain rare content from the original training data.
 Training repeatedly on truncated, synthetic data leads the model to forget the richness of its original distribution, resulting in degraded behavior (at best) and total failure (at worst).

-\para{Mitigating model collapse.} Despite the dire predictions of these works, subsequent work has proposed a simple mitigation strategy: instead of discarding all prior (human-generated) training data, retain some fraction of this while augmenting it with generated data.
-Numerous works have observed that this choice to {\em augment} instead of {\em discard} the original training dataset results in a bounded error in future models, avoiding collapse~\cite{kazdan2024collapse, gerstgrasser2024model, marchi2024heat}.
-Although most of these results were discovered on small models, recent work claims that the observed bound in error $\pi^2/6$ exists for all models~\cite{dey2024universality}.
-Further work~\cite{schaeffer2025position} summarizes current research on collapse and calls for greater clarity and precision in discussing this phenomenon.
+\para{Mitigating model collapse.} Despite the dire predictions of these papers, subsequent work has proposed a simple mitigation strategy: instead of discarding all prior (human-generated) training data, retain some fraction of this while augmenting it with generated data.
+Numerous works have observed that this choice to {\em augment} instead of {\em discard} the original training dataset results in a bounded error in future models, avoiding collapse~\citep{kazdan2024collapse, gerstgrasser2024model, marchi2024heat}.
+Although most of these results were discovered on small models, recent work claims that the observed bound in error $\pi^2/6$ exists for all models~\citep{dey2024universality}.
+Further work~\citep{schaeffer2025position} summarizes current research on collapse.